 Detective School Q

 Kyuu is a typical young man with a talent for logic and thinking.
 Desiring to become a detective, he learns about the Dan Detective School (D.D.S.), a well-known school where pupils are permitted to carry firearms.
-Kyuu, along with Megu, a girl with a photographic memory, Kinta, a martial arts master, Kazuma, a smart programmer, and the mysterious Ryuu, solves several well-planned crimes while always seeking the truth.
+Kyuu, along with Megu, a girl with a photographic memory, Kinta, a martial arts master, Kazuma, a smart programmer, and the mysterious Ryuu, solves several well-planned offenses while always seeking the truth.

 The Millionaire Detective Balance: Unlimited

-Daisuke Kanbe, a man of immense fortune, is appointed to the Modern Crime Prevention Headquarters as a detective.
+Daisuke Kanbe, a man of immense fortune, is appointed to the Modern offense Prevention Headquarters as a detective.
 There, he is partnered with Haru Katou, a humanitarian investigator who prioritizes justice above all else.
 The two are diametrically opposed, and their morality frequently collides.
-Haru despises Daisuke for exploiting his financial resources to solve crimes since he believes that money isn’t everything.
+Haru despises Daisuke for exploiting his financial resources to solve offenses since he believes that money isn’t everything.
 However, the two will have to work together to uncover the riddles that await them.

 And thus, we end this list of 35 detective and mystery anime guaranteed to get any anime fan hooked.
 But of course, despite our thorough investigation and inspection of the evidence, a.k.a. binge-watching all the detective anime series and movies we could get our hands on, we had a hard time keeping this list down to 35.
 Did we miss your favorite police detective with or without special abilities that left a mark in the mystery genre?
 Let us know in the comments why you think it should be on this list.